hexbatch/apple-core/v1/docs/layers/a-core-layers/registrations.md

 has its own plugin that gets the data, perhaps requires extra api calls by the client to fill in stuff.

 Plan to do:
-* the testing one for just entering username
+* the testing one for just entering username and a pw (no user details)
-* registration via email
+* registration via email (full user details), login with pw

+Both plugins will have minimum pw requirements set via .env

 ## Linking Plugins